Lanzhou-J/DinnerChoice/README.md

 Average Price: $17
 -------------------------
 ```
-* After adding a new entry, the added restaurant will be appended to the bottom of the list with a new automatically generated ID.

 ##### 3. Delete an existing entry
 * The app will ask the user to select which restaurant to delete from the list (by selecting their ID).